FindMySchool LogoFindMySchool

 The latest Ofsted inspection outcome for the school was Outstanding (inspection 03 November 2021).

 It has a strong inspection profile, with Outstanding outcomes across key areas in the most recent graded Ofsted inspection (inspection 03 November 2021).
-Academic performance is mixed by phase, with a stronger profile in secondary progress measures than in the primary ranking position, so “good” will depend on your child’s stage and needs.
+Academic performance is mixed by phase in the current data: GCSE Progress 8 is 0.52, while the primary academic rank is 12,570th out of 14,978 and the GCSE academic rank is 2,516th out of 3,895, so “good” will depend on your child’s stage and needs.

 Applications are made through the local authority common preference form.
-For September 2026 entry, the school publishes the windows and deadlines, including 31 October 2025 for Year 7 and 15 January 2026 for Reception, alongside published admission numbers for each entry point.
+For September 2027 entry, the deadlines are 31 October 2026 for Year 7 and 15 January 2027 for Reception.
+Offers are issued on 1 March 2027 for Year 7 and 16 April 2027 for Reception.

 Yes, the latest published demand data shows more applications than offers at both Reception and Year 7 entry points, with Year 7 significantly more competitive.